 What Your Vein Specialist Will Do During Your Ulcer Visit

-When you come into our Houston area vein clinics, we’re going to address your ulcer.
+When you come into our Houston and Dallas area vein clinics, we’re going to address your ulcer.
 But we’ll also treat your underlying condition, so you don’t keep dealing with these open sores.

 In order to treat your ulcer, we’ll take a two-pronged approach: wound care and compression therapy.
 We’ll care for your wound by keeping the sore clean to prevent infection.
 And we’ll dress it with sterile bandages to keep your wound clean.